RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 {% img right /images/rubinius.png %}
 [Rubinius](http://rubini.us/) is an implementation of the Ruby language designed for concurrency.
 The lead developer of Rubinius, [Brian Shirai](http://twitter.com/brixen), will present Rubinius at ChicagoRuby on March 4, 2014.
 ChicagoRuby will follow-up with a Rubinius-themed hack night on March 12th.
 [Details](http://www.meetup.com/ChicagoRuby/events/114749352/).

-To prepare for the Rubinius presentation and hack night, I decided to install Rubinius on my machine.
+To prepare for the Rubinius events, I decided to install Rubinius on my machine.
 RVM makes the process smooth.
 <!--more-->
 ###RVM Recap
 [Ruby Version Manager (RVM)](http://rayhightower.com/blog/2013/05/16/upgrading-ruby-with-rvm/) is one of my favorite tools because it allows developers to install multiple versions of Ruby on one system, to bounce between the different versions, and to do all of that with minimal headaches.
 Similar tools exist, but RVM is the one that has always worked for me.